Choosing a Clearinghouse: Office Ally or Availity?

 The Payer list in Office Ally will show you the payer name, their ID, the type of transactions you can process with them, and a few other important details.
 Below is a breakdown of the category definitions:

 1. Payer name: The name of the payer as identified in Office Ally.
-This name does not need to be identical to what is entered in Aloha necessarily, but what matters most is that the payer ID is the right one for the payer you are looking to bill.
+This name does not need to be identical (e.g., BCBS vs. Blue Cross) to what is entered in Aloha necessarily; what matters most is that the payer ID is the right one for the payer you are looking to bill.

-2. Payer ID: a unique 6 digit value that identifies this payer within Office Ally.
+2. Payer ID: a unique 4-6 letter or numerical value that identifies this payer within Office Ally.
 Verifying your Payer ID will ensure that your claims are being sent to the correct place.

 3. Transaction: Look for the one next to your payer name labeled "Professional Claims - 837P". or "Remits - 835".
 These are the file types that are processed for sending CMS1500 claims out from Aloha and receiving EOBs/ERAs back into Aloha.